alxtsg/Remote/README.md

 ## Description ##

-A simple web UI of [aria2](http://aria2.sourceforge.net/).
+A simple web client for [aria2](http://aria2.sourceforge.net/).

 ## Requirements ##

 * aria2 (`>=1.18.5`).
-* A web browser (Microsoft Edge, Internet Explorer 11, Firefox, etc.).
+* A web browser (e.g. Microsoft Edge, Mozilla Firefox, etc.).

 ## Installation ##

-0. Deploy the project to the web server.
+0. Deploy Remote to a web server.
-1. Open a web browser and visit where Remote is deployed.
+1. Open a web browser and navigate to where Remote is deployed.

 ## Usage ##